-Not only are discounts important to consider when searching for outside investors, but they are also a strategic tool that can be helpful when exiting a business.
-In fact, if you’re planning to sell your business, there’s a good chance you might encounter these discounts.
-It’s important to understand them so you know what price you can realistically expect from the sale of your business.
+Not only are discounts helpful for transitioning family-owned businesses to the next generation, but they are also extremely important to understand when negotiating transactions with outside investors.
+In fact, if you are planning to sell your business, there is a good chance you might encounter these discounts.
+It is important to understand them so you know what price you can realistically expect from the sale of your business.

 Other items to consider in a business valuation include:

 Knowing an accurate value of your business will impact not only your current financial well-being, but also future exit strategies.
 Business valuation professionals can also identify operational inefficiencies, areas of risk, and ways to create stronger cash flow, all of which can increase the value of your organization.